 Any Thales employee in any country can take part.
 One of the objectives of the call for projects is to encourage staff to become involved in the local communities in the countries where Thales does business.
-The Foundation will launch a call for projects every year, with the next one scheduled for September 2017.
+The Foundation will launch a call for projects every year, scheduled for the first semester 2019 (date to be determined).

 How does it work?